skylarkblue1/CassetteBeastMods/README.md

 ### Slow Fleeing: https://modworkshop.net/mod/42171
 - Adds option asking if you wish to flee or not on any encounter to stop accidental fleeing

+### Mods I'm currently working on:
+- Offline Trading (file sharing)
+- Companion Mods
+- Rematch Random Battlers
+- Party beasts being able to follow you around in the overworld